Ndymario/Python-MvsL-Old/README.md

-# This is an archive of this project, see the new repo since I now know hoow GitHub works
+# This is an archive of this project, see the new repo since I now know how GitHub works
 Thank you everyone who contributed for making this a fun project to work on to test my Phyton skills.
 Link to the new repository: https://github.com/Ndymario/Python-MvsL